 Before making the gas connection, ensure that the appliance you are installing is designed for the type of gas being supplied.
-This information can be found on the ratings label under the appliance.
-If the appliance has been converted to propane (LP), the valve cover should have a label stating that the appliance has been converted to propane.
+This information can be found on the Ratings Label under the appliance.
+If the appliance has been converted to propane (LP), the valve cover should have a label stating that the unit has been converted to propane.

 Connect the gas line at the 3/8 in.
-(10mm) pipe connector on the valve at the back of appliance.
+(9.5mm) pipe connector on the valve at the back of appliance.
 We recommend connecting the appliance with an approved flex gas line.
 If flex gas lines are not approved in your area, you must connect a hard pipe to the gas hookup.

-You must supply a manual shut-off valve in a visible location within 3 ft.
-(914mm) of the appliance.
+You must supply a manual shut-off valve in a visible location within 3 feet (914mm) of the appliance.

--

-- Fire Risk or Explosion Hazard.
+Fire or Explosion Risk

-- Gas build-up during line purge may ignite.

-Purge should be performed by a qualified technician.

-- Ensure adequate ventilation.

-- Ensure there are no ignition sources such as sparks or open flame.

-- A small amount of air will be in the gas supply lines.
-When first lighting appliance it will take a short time for air to purge from lines.
+- Gas build-up during line purge may ignite. - Purge should be performed by qualified technician. - Ensure adequate ventilation. - Ensure there are no ignition sources such as sparks or open flame. - A small amount of air will be in the gas supply lines.
+When first lighting appliance it will take a short time for air to purge from the lines.
 When purging is complete the appliance will light and operate normally.

-Air only needs to be purged again if gas valve has been turned to the OFF position.
+Air only needs to be purged again if the gas valve has been turned to the OFF position.